fawaz-dabbaghieh/msa_to_gfa/README.md

 ```
 Required arguments here are:
 - `-f, --in_msa` for input MSA in FASTA format
-- `-o, --out` for the path/name of output GFA.
+- `-o, --out` the name of the output graph file, if `--dir` is specified, then you do not need to give the full path, just a name and the directory you gave will be used.

 Other arguments:
 - `--compact` which is recommended to compact linear stretches of nodes in the graph
 - `-n, --seq_name_tsv` which is a TSV file with two columns, first column is the original fasta sequence ids without the ">" character, and the second column is a shorter name for the same sequences, in case the user wants to use abbreviations or a smaller sequence ids for the sequences.
 E.g: